 Responsibilities.
-The purpose of the Investment Committee is to oversee the Fund's investment transactions, management, policies, and guidelines, including establishment of investment benchmarks, review of investment performance, and oversight of investment risk management, policies, and guidelines, as well as discussion of current investment pipeline and presentation and approval of investments for the Fund.
+The purpose of the Investment Committee is primarily to oversee the Fund's transactions, management, policies, and guidelines, including establishment of benchmarks and review of the Fund's investment performance.
+The Investment Committee also provides oversight on investment risk management, policies, and guidelines, as well as consideration of new or materials proposed investments as discussed above.